Nature On Your Doorstep

 The Reserve is managed and administered by the Greater Modderfontein Property Umbrella Association (GMPUA) on behalf of the members.
-Endangered Wildlife Trust is responsible for the Environmental Management Plan for the Reserve and for monitoring progress against the EMP on a monthly basis.
-The Modderfontein Conservation Society is an active role player in the Reserve and assist with the ongoing management of the area.
+The Modderfontein Conservation Society is an active role player in the Reserve and assists with the ongoing management of the area.

 Initiatives In The Reserve

 For any Environmental Management plan to be successful it is essential that regular monitoring of vegetation is conducted.
 The GMPUA has contracted with The Endangered Wildlife Trust (EWT) to establish an Environmental Management Plan (EMP) for the Reserve.
 Monthly monitoring and…

 Plant a Tree